 Today we visit Tikal, the great Maya metropolis set in the midst of the rainforest, which can justly be compared with the celebrated ancient cities of Egypt and Greece.
 Initially settled in about 600BC, Tikal was abandoned by its rulers around 890AD and totally deserted a hundred years later.
 The city covered an area of 16 square kilometres.
 Re-discovered in 1848, only a few of its great temples and pyramids have been excavated.
 The site is extensive, so we include a guided tour in the morning followed by free time to let you explore.
 We can appreciate the prolific birdlife in the surrounding rainforest and take in amazing views of the forest canopy from the tops of the pyramids.
 We drive back to Flores at around 3.30pm.
 Stay: Hotel Casona de la Isla (Comfortable) (B)

 We drive to Belize City for our first view of the Caribbean and board our water taxi for the one-hour journey to the enchanting tropical island of Caye Caulker.
 Once a pirate lair, this tiny but beautiful island lies 34km northeast of Belize City and about 1.6km inside the greatest barrier reef in the Western Hemisphere.
-Stay: Anchorage Resort (Comfortable)

 The island remains uncrowded and unluxurious, and the local fishermen catch lobster, conch, fish and crab to supply domestic and foreign markets.
 It's a popular place with backpackers, so there is a proliferation of good, reasonably priced restaurants.
 There's time to relax or enjoy a number of optional trips.
 You may take a snorkelling trip out to the nearby Hol Chan Marine Reserve and Shark and Ray Alley, or take a full-day trip out to Goff's Caye to observe manatee in their natural mangrove habitat.
 Scuba diving is also available.
-Stay: Anchorage Resort (Comfortable)
+Stay: Anchorage Resort (Comfortable) (B)

-We leave Caye Caulker by boat this morning, sailing back to the mainland and crossing into Mexico via the port of Chetumal.
+We leave Caye Caulker by boat this morning, sailing back to the mainland and driving north to the Belizean border, crossing into Mexico via Chetumal.
 We then continue by vehicle to the small town of Bacalar, situated on the banks of the beautiful Lake Bacalar in the Riviera Maya.
 The lake is frequently named 'the Seven Coloured Lagoon' for its many different shades of blue, and has strikingly clear waters due to the white limestone bottom.
-We have this afternoon free, with the possibility of taking a boat trip across the lake or visiting the Fort of San Felipe, with it's interesting museum on the local pirates who scourged the area in the 17th and 18th centuries.
-Stay: Hotel Aires Bacalar (Comfortable)
+Just next to the lake we plan to take a swim in the Cenote Azul, one of the Yucatan's famous water-filled limestone pools that have great spiritual importance for the Yucatan Maya people.

 We head northeast from Bacalar this morning, towards the dramatically situated site of Tulum, situated on its clifftop perch overlooking the turquoise water and golden sands below.
 The ruins of Tulum date back to the late period of the Mayan civilisation when there was developing enmity between Mayan provinces, so the city is guarded by thick ramparts and a watch tower.

 This morning we visit the ruins of Chichen Itza.
 Founded in AD432, re-founded in 987 and conquered by the Toltecs in the 10th century, the culture of the Maya and the Toltec gradually fused.
 The pyramids, palaces, temples and ballcourt (where death was the penalty for defeat) are adorned with astonishing sculptures.
-Under the pressure of the civil war, the great monuments deteriorated and the Maya civilisation collapsed.
-Chichen Itza remains one of the most outstanding sites in the Americas, and one of UNESCO's Seven New Wonders of the World.
-We then drive via the colonial backwater of Izamal to Merida, famed for its beautiful Spanish-Moorish style architecture.
-Stay: Hotel Colonial (Comfortable) (B)
+Under the pressure of the civil war, the great monuments deteriorated and the Maya civilisation collapsed, but undeniably Chichen Itza remains one of the most outstanding sites in the Americas, and its main pyramid was denoted as the Seventh New Wonder of the World in 2007.

 Later in the day we return to Merida, where we have time to wander along the narrow streets watching the horse-drawn carriages rattle past.
 Alternatively there is an option to visit Celestun, the pink flamingo sanctuary.
 Stay: Hotel Colonial (Comfortable) (B)